UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to animal testing.
+- The Petitions Committee has scheduled a debate relating to spinal muscular atrophy and the newborn screening test.

 Read the petition: